 To study the spectroscopic evolution of SN\,2021lwz, we model the available photospheric phase spectra utilizing the code named SYN++ \citep{thomas11}.
 With this code, it is possible to fit some global parameters that refer to the overall model spectrum, such as the temperature ($T_{\rm phot}$) and the velocity ($v_{\rm phot}$) at the photosphere.
 The lines of the individual ions can be fitted via local parameters, that code the optical depth ($\tau$), the velocity width of the line forming region ($v_{\rm min}$ and $v_{\rm max}$), the scale height parameter of the optical depth above the photosphere (aux) and the excitation temperature ($T_{\rm exc}$), assuming Local Thermodynamic Equilibrium.

 For SN\,2021lwz, we have spectra available at 12 different epochs from -5.4 days to +29.1 days phase, rest-frame, relative to the moment of the maximum light.
-Table \ref{tab:globparams} presents the date of observation of the modeled high-resolution spectra together with their phases, and the $T_{\rm phot}$ and $v_{\rm phot}$ values of their best-fit models obtained using SYN++.
+Table \ref{tab:globparams} presents the date of observation of the modelled high-resolution spectra together with their phases, and the $T_{\rm phot}$ and $v_{\rm phot}$ values of their best-fit models obtained using SYN++.
 The possibilities, constraints and uncertainties of the usage of SYN++ and its parameters are discussed in details in \citet{ktr22}.

-Figure \ref{fig:spmodels} shows the spectrum modeling of SN\,2021lwz.
-In the top panel, the modeling of the -3.4d phase spectrum of SN\,2021lwz can be seen.
+Figure \ref{fig:spmodels} shows the spectrum modelling of SN\,2021lwz.
+In the top panel, the modelling of the -3.4d phase spectrum of SN\,2021lwz can be seen.
 The best-fit $T_{\rm phot}$ and $v_{\rm phot}$ values can be read out from Table \ref{tab:globparams}.
-The identified elements are \ion{C}{ii}, \ion{O}{i}, \ion{Na}{i}, \ion{Mg}{ii}, \ion{Si}{ii}, \ion{P}{iii}, \ion{Ca}{ii}, \ion{Ti}{ii} and \ion{Fe}{ii}.
+The identified elements are \ion{C}{ii}, \ion{O}{i}, \ion{Na}{i}, \ion{Mg}{ii}, \ion{Si}{ii}, \ion{Ca}{ii}, \ion{Ti}{ii} and \ion{Fe}{ii}.
 Regarding this, SN\,2021lwz is more similar to a normal Type Ic supernova rather than a SLSN.
 The pre-maximum spectrum of $\sim$2/3 of the SLSNe-I usually contains a W-shaped absorption blend between $\sim$4000 and 5000 \AA, while the remaining $\sim$1/3 fraction of the SLSNe-I show similar features to SN~2015bn \citep[see][]{ktr22}.
 However, the -3.4d phase spectrum of SN\,2021lwz does not show resemblance to any of these SLSN-I subtypes.

-The bottom panel of Figure~\ref{fig:spmodels} shows the modeling of the +13.2d and the +29.1d phase spectra, which are quite similar to each other.
+The bottom panel of Figure~\ref{fig:spmodels} shows the modelling of the +13.2d and the +29.1d phase spectra, which are quite similar to each other.
 By these phases, both the photospheric velocity and temperature decreased significantly ($T_{\rm phot}~=~8000K$ and $v_{\rm phot}~=~7500$K), and besides \ion{Fe}{ii}, \ion{Ca}{ii}, \ion{Si}{ii}, \ion{Mg}{ii}, \ion{O}{i} and \ion{C}{ii}, \ion{He}{i} was included in the best-fit model.

 In Table \ref{tab:locparams} in the Appendix, the best-fit local parameter values obtained in SYN++ are collected.
-The SYN++ modeling analysis suggests SN\,2021lwz is a intermediate Type Ic/Ic-BL transient rather than a SLSN-I.
+The SYN++ modelling analysis suggests SN\,2021lwz is a intermediate Type Ic/Ic-BL transient rather than a SLSN-I.